ewaldc/OpenHAB-ESP/README.md

 Right now there is one very minor patch required to the Arduino ESP8266 library (ESP8266WebServer section) to support Server Sent Events.
 Hopefully this won't be needed in the future as I have requested an enhancement and posted a PR.
 Hence, for now, you need to use the staging version and modify the code.
 At this time you also need to use the staging function of ArduinoJson v6 to get things working (_JsonDocument.shrinkToFit() call)

-You can enable extra debug information by enabling _OpenHABDebug in _include/OpenHab.h_ You can also enable debug log information for the ESP8266 Arduino Library (e.g. -D DEBUG_ESP_PORT=Serial -D DEBUG_ESP_HTTP_CLIENT enables debug logging for the HTTP_Client library)
+You can enable/disable extra debug information by enabling/disabling _OpenHABDebug_ in _include/OpenHab.h_
+You can also enable debug log information for the ESP8266 Arduino Library (e.g. -D DEBUG_ESP_PORT=Serial -D DEBUG_ESP_HTTP_CLIENT enables debug logging for the HTTP_Client library)

 Working with OpenHab ESP happens in __3 phases__ :